 WIN SOME GEAR!

 If you're already getting our monthly e-mail newsletter, watch your inbox to enter.
 If not, sign up for the newsletter or if you spend your whole day on social media, follow us on Facebook and watch closely for the contest announcement.
-Remember, if you enter your chances are quite good.
-If you don't, they're zero.

 Looking for a travel story that appeared in a previous issue?
 Dive into the Perceptive Travel back issues where you can find everything that has appeared here since our debut.